-Published Articles and Chapters
+Selected Articles and Chapters

-“Intraracial Harassment on Campus: Explaining Within and Between-Group Differences?” (with Jennifer Jones), Ethnic and Racial Studies, 34:9, 1567-93, 2011.
+“Intraracial Harassment on Campus: Explaining Within and Between-Group Differences?” (with Jennifer Jones), Ethnic and Racial Studies, First published on: 18 January 2011 (iFirst).

 “Race and Trust.”
 Annual Review of Sociology 36: 453-75, 2010.

 “A Test of Sincerity: How Black and Latino Service Workers Make Decisions about Making Referrals.”
 The Annals of the American Academy of Political and Social Sciences 629: 30-52, 2010.

 “‘Don’t put my name on it’: (Dis)Trust and Job-Finding Assistance among the Black Urban Poor.”
-American Journal of Sociology 111(1):1-57, 2005. *Lead Article; Spotlighted in Contexts: Understanding People in Their Social Worlds, Volume 5, No. 2, 2005.
+American Journal of Sociology 111(1):1-57, 2005.
+Lead Article.

 “Intraracial Diversity and Relations among African Americans: Feelings of Closeness among Black Students at a Predominantly White University.” (with Mignon Moore) American Journal of Sociology 106(1):1-39, 2000.
 Lead Article.